Sam Taylor (blues musician): Biography

 At the start of the 1970s, Taylor and Earl were hired as staff songwriters for The Beach Boys' record label, Brother Records, until Brian Wilson burned the studio, with Taylor and Earl's demos for the group going up in flames.
 At that time, Taylor released his first solo album, Tunnels Of My Mind, on the GRT label.
 He was later hired by Roadshow Records as an A&R/songwriter for the acts they were signing.
 He was told by the record producer Jeff Lane that, in exchange for helping them build up the company, he would be granted a solo deal for three albums.
 One of these acts was King David House Rockers who became B.T.
 Express.
 Taylor played rhythm guitar on all tracks of the group's first five albums, with the first three being million sellers, Do It ('Til You're Satisfied), Non-Stop, and Energy to Burn.
 He also played the organ on the group's million seller, "Do It Your Satisfied".
 Taylor's song "Peace Pipe" became one of the group's biggest hits.
-Taylor also produced and wrote songs for Norma Jenkins' debut album, Patience is a Virtue, that became obscure soul classics, such as "Reachin Out In The Darkness".
+Taylor also produced and wrote songs for Norma Jenkins' debut album, Patience is a Virtue, which included the soul track, "Reachin Out in Darkness".

 By the late 1970s, he moved to Santa Monica, California, where at Venice Beach he and his weekly night show with his band A Band Called Sam attracted fellow artists such as Rickie Lee Jones, Gregory Hines, and Tom Waits, but drug addiction and medical problems threatened to dull his musical edge.
-In 1986 Taylor was featured alongside actress Galyn Görg in the indie cult film Living The Blues.
-The film highlighted the challenges of inner-city youth in pursuit of their dreams, while showcasing Taylor's talent; it received a FilmTrax award for original music at the Ghent International Film Festival.
+In 1986, Taylor was featured alongside actress Galyn Görg in the indie cult film Living The Blues.
+It received a FilmTrax Award for original music at the Ghent International Film Festival.

-Taylor then moved to Tucson, Arizona to get clean and became a prime figure in Arizona's heavy music scene, where he hosted his own television program, Down To Earth, and a popular radio show called "The Blues According To Sam" on KXCI.
-It was also in Arizona that Taylor began a modest acting career, appearing movies and television with Lou Gossett Jr, Mario Van Peebles, and Barbara Eden.
-He also appeared in the music film Tapeheads.
-Sam also saw two of his compositions used in the film.
-Sam would reboot his album career by releasing three albums that he recorded in Arizona: Signature, Voice Of The Blues, and Bluzman.
+Taylor then moved to Tucson, Arizona, to get clean and became a prime figure in Arizona's heavy music scene, where he hosted his own television program, Down To Earth, and a popular radio show called "The Blues According To Sam" on KXCI.
+It was also in Arizona that Taylor began a modest acting career, appearing in movies and television with Louis Gossett Jr., Mario Van Peebles, and Barbara Eden.
+He also appeared in the music film, Tapeheads.
+Taylor also saw two of his compositions used in the film.
+He rebooted his career by releasing three albums that he recorded in Arizona: Signature, Voice Of The Blues, and Bluzman.